Nynros/InternetSecurity/README.txt

 Topic:  Time-settings
 ------------------
-Try to set and maintain the correct time-settings incl. timezone on all your routers, switches, smart-devices (tv, smartphone, etc) and pc's with the following time-servers. ptbtime1.ptb.de ptbtime2.ptb.de ptbtime3.ptb.de
+Set and maintain the correct time-settings incl. timezone on all your smart-devices (tv, smartphone, etc), pc's, router, switches, smart-devices.
+Use the following timne-server if possible
+ptbtime1.ptb.de
+ptbtime2.ptb.de
+ptbtime3.ptb.de